-the Commission adopted the Energy Emergency Communication28 to prepare, purchase and protect the EU together.
-In conjunction with this Communication the Commission proposed a new emergency regulation29 to address high gas prices in the EU and ensure security of supply for the upcoming winter.
+Commission proposed a new emergency regulation30 to address high gas prices in the EU and ensure security of supply for the upcoming winter.
 This will be done through joint gas purchasing, price limiting mechanisms on the TTF gas exchange, new measures on transparent infrastructure use and solidarity between Member States, and continuous efforts to reduce gas demand.

-- (20) Very high energy prices are hurting the economy as well as the purchasing power of EU citizens, notably the most vulnerable.
-The European Central Bank estimated that real GDP will contract by 0.1% in the last quarter of 2022 and remain flat in the first quarter of 2023 mainly owing to the impact of energy supply disruptions, higher inflation and the related fall in confidence.30 Continued high energy prices are likely to increase poverty and affect business competitiveness.
+- (22) Very high energy prices are hurting the economy as well as the purchasing power of EU citizens, notably the most vulnerable.
+The European Central Bank estimated that real GDP will contract by 0.1% in the last quarter of 2022 and remain flat in the first quarter of 2023 mainly owing to the impact of energy supply disruptions, higher inflation and the related fall in confidence.31 Continued high energy prices are likely to increase poverty and affect business competitiveness.
 Energy-intensive industries in particular have faced higher manufacturing costs.
-These cost increases can in certain cases put into question the continued activity in the EU of undertakings which otherwise would be profitable, with a likely subsequent impact on employment. - (21) The toolbox presented by the Commission in October 2021 has proven useful, and has been extensively applied by many Member States who have adopted numerous measures at national level.
-The toolbox was expanded in spring 2022 with the Communication on short-term market interventions and long-term improvements to the electricity market design31. - (22) The REPowerEU Communication outlined measures to respond to rising energy prices and replenish gas stocks for the winter and the REPowerEU plan32 sets out actions to accelerate the rollout of renewable energy, energy savings and energy efficiency and to diversify energy supplies.
+These cost increases can in certain cases put into question the continued activity in the EU of undertakings which otherwise would be profitable, with a likely subsequent impact on employment. - (23) The toolbox presented by the Commission in October 2021 has proven useful, and has been extensively applied by many Member States who have adopted numerous measures at national level.
+The toolbox was expanded in spring 2022 with the Communication on short-term market interventions and long-term improvements to the electricity market design32. - The REPowerEU Communication outlined measures to respond to rising energy prices and replenish gas stocks for the winter and the REPowerEU plan33 sets out actions to accelerate the rollout of renewable energy, energy savings and energy efficiency and to diversify energy supplies.
 Accelerating the green transition will reduce emissions, reduce dependency on imported fossil fuels, and protect against price hikes.
-The Gas Storage Regulation33 established new minimum gas storage obligations to ensure supply for the coming winter, requiring Member States to fill gas storage facilities by 1 November to 80% in 2022 and to 90% by the same date in the years to follow. - (23) As the crisis further amplified risks of security of supply and disruptions, the Union started to prepare for a protracted and possibly full cut of gas from Russia.
-The new
+The Gas Storage Regulation34 established new minimum gas storage obligations to ensure supply for the coming winter, requiring Member States to fill gas storage facilities by 1 November to 80% in 2022 and to 90% by the same date in the years to follow. - (25) As the crisis further amplified risks of security of supply and disruptions, the Union started to prepare for a protracted and possibly full cut of gas from Russia.
+The new European Gas Demand Reduction Plan35 sets out measures, principles and criteria for coordinated demand reduction and is accompanied by the Regulation (EU) 2022/1369 on coordinated demand-reduction measures for gas36 which sets a voluntary gas